-The planning area encompasses approximately 4,075 acres of land including public rights-ofways and most of which is located within the unincorporated area of Douglas County.
+The planning area encompasses approximately 4,075 acres of land including public rights-of-ways and most of which is located within the unincorporated area of Douglas County.
 The majority of the planning area that is located within unincorporated Douglas County is zoned A (Agriculture District).
 This is mainly used for row crops, pasture land and farm purposes.
 There are four areas zoned A-1 (Suburban Homes District) which are mainly large lot residential subdivisions.
 The remainder of the planning area within unincorporated Douglas County is zoned R-1 (Single-Family Residential), I-3 (Heavy Industrial) and VC (Valley Channel) Districts.
 See Map 2-2.

-The planning area also includes three areas that are within the city of Lawrence.
-One area is developed with single-dwelling and multi-dwelling zoning districts.
-A second area is zoned GPI (General Public and Institutional) and OS (Open Space).
+The planning area also includes small areas that are within the city of Lawrence.
+These areas are mainly residential in character and include single-family and multi-family zoning districts.
+The remainder of the area within the planning area and within the city of Lawrence is zoned GPI (General Public and Institutional) and OS (Open Space).
 These areas include park space and a sanitary sewer pump station.
-The third area within the city limits is located in the northwest portion of the planning area and is zoned for industrial uses.
-This area is not yet developed.